 Signatures on Assessor Forms

 My primary goal as County Assessor is to be fair and accurate.
-Within time and staffing constraints we attempt to inform property owners if the forms submitted are not correctly executed so as to avoid the imposition of a penalty.
+Within time and staffing constraints, we attempt to inform property owners if a submitted form is not correctly executed so as to avoid the imposition of a penalty.
 However, the primary responsibility for a correctly signed form and a current authorization rests with the property owner.